-The policy of the Property is that a preference does not guarantee admission.
-Every applicant must still meet the Property's Resident Selection Plan standards for acceptance as a resident.
+The property's policy is that a preference does not guarantee admission.
+Every applicant must still meet the property's RSP standards for acceptance as a resident.

-- 1. For apartments accessible to or adaptable for persons with mobility, visual or hearing impairments, households containing at least one person with such impairment will have first priority; - 2.
-Persons displaced by government action, provided that their tenant application is submitted between (a) the date of the initial displacement notice and (b) six (6) months after the actual displacement action, supported by sufficient documentation of such displacement. (#2 came from the City/Co of Honolulu Land Use Agreement)
+1. For apartments accessible to or

+- adaptable for persons with mobility, visual, or hearing impairments, households containing at least one person with such impairment will have first priority. - 2.
+Persons displaced by government action provided that their tenant application is submitted between (a) the date of the initial displacement notice and (b) six months after the actual displacement action, supported by sufficient documentation of such displacement. (#2 came from the City/Co of Honolulu Land Use Agreement).